websockets/ws/doc/ws.md

   * `protocol` String: If `result` is `true` then this field sets the value of the Sec-WebSocket-Protocol header in the HTTP 101 response.

 If `handleProtocols` is not set then the handshake is accepted regardless the value of Sec-WebSocket-Protocol header.
 If it is set but the user does not invoke the `cb` callback then the handshake is rejected with error HTTP 501.

+### options.perMessageDeflate

+`perMessageDeflate` can be used to control the behavior of [permessage-deflate extension](https://tools.ietf.org/html/draft-ietf-hybi-permessage-compression-19).
+The extension is disabled when `false`.
+Defaults to `true`.
+If an object is provided then that is extension parameters:

+* `serverNoContextTakeover` Boolean: Whether to use context take over or not.
+* `clientNoContextTakeover` Boolean: The value to be requested to clients whether to use context take over or not.
+* `serverMaxWindowBits` Number: The value of windowBits.
+* `clientMaxWindowBits` Number: The value of max windowBits to be requested to clients.
+* `memLevel` Number: The value of memLevel.

+If a property is empty then either an offered configuration or a default value is used.

 ### server.close()